-Nigeria’s power industry is set to experience a new boost as oil magnate, Femi Otedola, invests $1 billion into the Gberegu Power Plant.
-Otedola recently sold over 75% of his shares in Forte Oil Plc and confirmed through his social media handle that he is re-focusing his business interest from the downstream and upstream sub-sector of the oil and gas industry to the energy sector.
+Nigeria’s power industry is receiving a big boost, as oil magnate Femi Otedola is investing $1 billion in the Geregu Nuclear Power Plant.
+Otedola, who was formerly the chairman of Forte Oil Plc., confirmed through social media that he is refocusing his business interests from the oil-and-gas industry to the broader energy sector.

-The billionaire indicates that from now on, his primary focus will be on power generation and no longer the Nigerian oil and gas sector.
-Prior to this time, Otedola had invested $94 million in the Gberegu power plant in 2013.
-He wanted to see a rise in energy capacity from 414 megawatts to 434 megawatts.
-To further strengthen his hold on the sector, Otedola invested another $350 million into the Gberegu power plant in 2018.
+The billionaire indicated that, from now on, his primary focus will be on power generation.
+Otedola had already invested $94 million in the Geregu plant in 2013, with the goal of increasing its energy capacity from 414 megawatts to 434 megawatts.
+To further strengthen his hold on the sector, Otedola invested another $350 million in the plant in 2018.

-Otedola says, “A few years ago, my team and I embarked on an arduous task of transforming a moribund petroleum marketing business, African Petroleum Plc (formerly British Petroleum) into Forte Oil Plc; a leading integrated solutions provider with solid footprints in downstream petroleum marketing, Upstream Services and Power Generation and one in which we built intrinsic value to the benefits of our shareholders”.
+Otedola explained his decision-making in an Instagram post, “A few years ago, my team and I embarked on an arduous task of transforming a moribund petroleum marketing business, African Petroleum Plc. ... into Forte Oil Plc., a leading integrated-solutions provider with solid footprints in downstream petroleum marketing, upstream services, and power generation.”
+As a result of this, his team “built intrinsic value to the benefits of our shareholders.”

-“In line with my principle of business focus, we have divested from our marketing and upstream businesses and shall from now on focus and consolidate on the gains of our power generation business, Geregu Power Plc.
+Having already revitalized Nigeria’s oil-and-gas sector, the magnate believes that it’s time to do the same for the power sector, in support of the government’s drive for increased power generation: “In line with [the] principle of business focus, we have divested from our marketing and upstream businesses and shall from now on focus and consolidate on the gains of our power-generation business, Geregu Power Plc.”